Q: Why do we have reduced operations during the December holidays?

 Q: When should the building coordinator or office administrator notify Facilities Services of buildings or offices that will be occupied during the December Holiday Reduced operations?

-Pullman Campus: During Fall Semester Facilities Services contacts areas regarding their building needs for the December Holiday Reduced Operations.
+A: Pullman Campus: During Fall Semester Facilities Services contacts areas regarding their building needs for the December Holiday Reduced Operations.
 Colleges and Areas are encouraged to be proactive and notify Facilities Services prior to the second week of November regarding operational needs.

 Q: Is flexibility encouraged when determining staffing levels?